Influenza Remains Elevated in Kansas

 According to the Kansas Department of Health and Environment, influenza activity remains widespread in Kansas and health officials are encouraging everyone 6 months and older to get vaccinated if they have not already done so.
 It's not too late to get vaccinated!
 To get your flu vaccine or for more information contact the Reno County Health Department at 620-694-2900.

 Foot Care Clinics

 Did you know???
 Good foot care and regular foot checks are an important part of your health care.
 If foot care is difficult for you or a loved one to manage, the Health Department can help!
-We now offer Foot Care Clinics all day, every Tuesday.
+We now offer Foot Care Clinics every Tuesday morning.
 Services are provided by a Registered Nurse or Home Health Aide and the cost is only $15.00.
 Call 694-2900 to schedule an appointment.

 Childcare Orientation Class

 - On-site waste water maintenance classes are available.
 These classes are offered for licensed contractors only.
-The next class is scheduled for Friday December 5th at 8:30am in the Veteran's Room at the Reno County Courthouse.
-Call to reserve your spot or for more information 620-694-2900.
+To reserve your spot or for more information please call 620-694-2900.